stimms/Blog/blog/source/_posts/so-you-want-to-version-you-access-database.md

 <div class="wp-caption aligncenter" id="attachment_2630" style="width: 760px">[![Menu bar additions](http://stimms.files.wordpress.com/2013/04/menubar.jpg)](http://stimms.files.wordpress.com/2013/04/menubar.jpg)Menu bar additions

 </div>Open up your current database and click the button marked Add Database to Team Foundation.
 You'll be prompted for your TFS information.
 Once that's been entered access will spool up and create a zillion files in source control for you.
 This confused us a lot when we first did it because none of the files created were mdb or accdb files: the actual database.
 Turns out the way it works is that the files in source control are mapped, one to one, with objects in the database.
-To create a â€œbuildâ€ of the database you have to click on the â€œCreate from Team Foundationâ€ button.
+To create a "build" of the database you have to click on the "Create from Team Foundation" button.
 This pulls down all the files and recombines them into the database you love.

 <div class="wp-caption aligncenter" id="attachment_2631" style="width: 473px">[![Selecting the TFS source (identifying information removed)](http://stimms.files.wordpress.com/2013/04/select-source.jpg)](http://stimms.files.wordpress.com/2013/04/select-source.jpg)Selecting the TFS source (identifying information removed)